Esbern/semanticGIS/content/Framwork/The Five-Phase of a GIS project.md

 	- **What is it?** This includes constraints like a mandatory software ecosystem (e.g., "This organization works exclusively with ESRI products"), required database formats (e.g., "All data must be stored in the central PostgreSQL/PostGIS database"), or specific programming languages for scripts (e.g., "All automation must be done in Python 3.9").
 	- **Why does it matter?** These constraints dictate your tool choices from the very beginning.
 Knowing them prevents you from building a solution in QGIS and R when the client can only support ArcGIS Pro and its proprietary tools.

 - **Project Management:** Document any formal project management requirements.
 This includes **deadlines** and **milestones**, but also any specific formats for external documentation or reporting.
-While you must meet these external demands, your **`semanticGIS` Design Rationale remains your non-negotiable internal tool** for ensuring analytical rigor.
+While you must meet these external demands, your **`semanticGIS` Design Rationale remains your non-negotiable internal tool** for ensuring analytical rigour.

 - **Legislation and Compliance:** You must identify any legal or regulatory constraints, such as privacy regulations (GDPR), data protection laws, or copyright on data that govern how you can acquire, store, and use information.
-In adition to the Legislation you should also consider  **Ethical Guidelines**.
+In addition to the Legislation you should also consider  **Ethical Guidelines**.
 This goes beyond strict "Legislation and Compliance."
 Even if an analysis is legal, it may have significant ethical implications that you must consider.
 	- **What is it?** This involves assessing the potential social impact of your work.
 For example, will a crime hotspot analysis unintentionally stigmatise a neighbourhood and reinforce social biases?
 Does a site suitability analysis for a new waste facility fairly consider the impact on all communities?
 	- **Why does it matter?** As a researcher and consultant, you have a professional responsibility to "do no harm."
 Documenting your consideration of these ethical dimensions is a hallmark of a mature and responsible analytical process.